sbergot/wandering-mushroom/content/2020-11-12-the-frozen-colony.md

 Frostpunk is a town management set in a frozen world.
 The town is built around a furnace and you have to carefully manage the heat distribution in order to survive.
-I haven't played it but the promotional material gave me a "Blades in the dark" vibe.
+I haven't played it, but the promotional material gave me a "Blades in the dark" vibe.
 I like BitD but it is a bit too gonzo for me.
 I wanted something where ghost may exist but are not a constant threat for the whole city.